ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

 5. My code does not run on Gradescope because it’s still WIP.
 How can I check that the part I finished is correct?
 - For the methods you haven’t finished yet, you can put implementations for them that intentionally return the wrong answer, like an empty string or false, to make it so all the tests will run.

-6. VSCode is red underlining the import tester statement.
+6. VSCode is red underlining the `import tester` statement.
 Is this an error?
 - Before trying to assess the error, try compiling your code and running it.
 Sometimes VSCode will erroneously underline imports that actually do work.
-If the code does not compile, make sure that the file that is trying to import the tester is in the same folder as tester.jar.
+If the code does not compile, make sure that the file that is trying to import the tester is in the same folder as `tester.jar`.

-7. For unrollThread methods in Tweets.java, I cannot pass the tests on Gradescope, but the expected result and my program result look exactly the same.
+7. For `unrollThread` methods in `Tweets.java`, I cannot pass the tests on Gradescope, but the expected result and my program result look exactly the same.
 - This is probably because of a missing or extra newline character or space character that is hard to spot with our eyes.
 The autograder has been updated to give a hint:"(Hint) If your result looks the same as the reference output but still gets an error, there may be extra space characters or newline characters in your result.
 You may try to print the length of your output String locally to see if it matches your expectation."

-8. I wrote test methods with the Tester, but ./run is telling me that no tests ran.
+8. I wrote test methods with the `Tester`, but `./run` is telling me that no tests ran.
-- Tester methods have to start with "test" at the beginning!
-I think we didn't make a big deal of this in lecture and it's mentioned quickly in the reading, but they do have to start with that word, like boolean testAdd(Tester t) { .... }
+- `Tester` methods have to start with "test" at the beginning!
+I think we didn't make a big deal of this in lecture and it's mentioned quickly in the reading, but they do have to start with that word, like
+`boolean testAdd(Tester t) { .... }`

-9. Am I required to write tests in the ExamplesNumber class?
+9. Am I required to write tests in the `ExamplesNumber` class?
 - We won't grade tests written there, but we encourage you to write them to gain confidence in your code!

-10. Should the unrollThread method of ReplyTweet start with just the contents of the replyTo tweet, or the entire unrolled tweet?
+10. Should the `unrollThread` method of `ReplyTweet` start with just the contents of the `replyTo` tweet, or the entire unrolled tweet?
-- It should contain the entire unrolled tweet, not just the contents field.
+- It should contain the entire unrolled tweet, not just the `contents` field.

 ## Tweets